appscode-cloud/docs/docs/platform/selfhost-setup/install/openshift-demo.md

 * **Memory**: 16 GB of RAM.
 * **Networking**: A routable IP address for external connectivity.

-### 1. Visit the AppsCode Self-Hosted Page
+### 1. Visit the KubeDB Platform Self-Hosted Page

-Navigate to [AppsCode Self-Hosted](https://appscode.com/selfhost).
+Navigate to [KubeDB Platform Self-Hosted](https://appscode.com/selfhost).
 Here you will find your previously generated self-hosted installers. <br>
 Click on the `Create New Installer` button to get started.

 ### 2. Choose Deployment Mode And Environment